Israa-khaled/Israa-khaled.github.io/content/publication/habib-extended-2023/index.md

 # Summary.
 An optional shortened abstract.
 summary: We extend the NYUSIM 3D channel simulator to include RIS-assisted mmWave systems, making studies more realistic than existing theoretical models.
 Our validation and simulations show how RIS improves signal power, especially when direct links are weak or blocked.

-tags: [MIMO, Beamforming, MmWave Reconfigurable Intelligent Surface]
+tags: [MIMO, MmWave, Reconfigurable Intelligent Surface]

 # Display this page in the Featured widget?